hnliu-git/GPTagger/README.md

 ### Build Custom Pipelines 🎉

 We believe that the possibilities of using GPT as a text tagger are endless!
 We invite you to contribute your own custom pipelines.
 Together, we'll unlock the true potential of GPT Tagger and make text tagging an better experience.

+Leave a star if you find GPTagger is useful for your product or company! 🌟